boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Creates a TCP/IP or Unix socket and returns it's unique identifier.

+The socket is non-blocking and the `O_CLOEXEC` flag will be set.

 For TCP/IP server sockets (`is_server` is `1`), a NULL `address` variable is recommended.
 Use "localhost" or "127.0.0.1" to limit access to the server application.

 For TCP/IP client sockets (`is_server` is `0`), a remote `address` and `port` combination will be required